 Face Masks are as per government guidelines no longer mandatory to be worn, however we ask everyone to be respectful of each other and if you want to wear a mask then please do.

 You will be met by your instructor or support team member who will then guide you to your setup / training area.

 During the briefing at the shop all students will be taken through the in water procedures required to meet the latest COVID diving guidelines but as a minimum everyone who is in the water on diving equipment will have a snorkel in their mouths at all times - which is good in water practise.
 If you need to talk to your instructor, please make it known and they will place their snorkel or regulator in their mouth and position themselves accordingly - please give them time to do this.

-Parents, can we please ask you to drop your children and then wait or come back and pick them up at 17:30 to transport to the pool?
-This is to ensure that we keep safe operating limits in the dive centre and classroom).
+Parents, can we please ask you to drop your children at the Dive Centre for their pre-pool session activity and then wait outside or come back and pick them up to transport to the pool?
+This is to ensure that we keep safe operating limits in the dive centre and classroom.

 Oakham School Swimming Pool